Sology/maily_herald/README.md

 There are three main things that Contexts do:

-* They define sets of entities via Rails scopes (i.e. `User.activated` meaning all application users that activated their accounts).
+* They define sets of entities via standard Rails scopes (i.e. `User.activated` meaning all application users that activated their accounts).
 * They specify destination email addresses for entities (i.e. you can define that `User#email` method returns email address or specify a custom proc that does that).
 * They specify additional entity attributes that can be used inside Mailing templates, conditions etc. (basically - attributes accessible via Liquid).